joachifm/acme-omitted/README.markdown

 acme-omitted provides

 - a universal definition of "omitted"; and
+- an alternative to `Prelude.undefined`; and
-- functions to observe the difference between omitted and undefined.
+- functions to observe the difference

 The library is standards-compliant, type-safe, and user-friendly.